vladinson009/vladinson009/README.md

 - Testing frameworks like Playwright

 ## 🚀 Projects:
-- [HØST-TATTOO](https://github.com/vladinson009/host-tattoo) – My first project from zero using ReactJS.
+- [HØST-TATTOO](https://github.com/vladinson009/host-tattoo) – My first project from zero using React.

 ## 📫 How to Reach Me:
 - LinkedIn: [vladinson009](https://www.linkedin.com/in/vladimir-gulev-040b3a317/)